emartineznunez/emartineznunez.github.io/aboutme.md

 My research is focussed on the development of theoretical models to study chemical reactions.
 See the [publications](https://emartineznunez.github.io/publications/) for details.
 Over the last years I've been involved in the Automated discovery of reaction Mechanisms and Kinetics: [AutoMeKin](https://github.com/emartineznunez/AutoMeKin)

-On a more personal note, I love running and music, have a profound appreciation for nature, and enjoy very much travelling.
+On a more personal note, I really love running, music, nature, and I enjoy traveling a lot..